CATIA-Systems/FMU-Standalone-App/README.md

-# Building a standalone app from a source code FMU
+# Embedding an FMU into a standalone app

 This project demonstrates how to simulate an [FMI 2.0](https://fmi-standard.org/) source code FMU as a standalone app.
 It consists of a [simple C program](src/simulator.c) that creates an instance of the `Heater` model.
 Its simulation loop turns the power for the `heatingResistor` on and off by setting the input variable `u` to keep the temperature `T` of the `heatCapacitor` at 40 °C.